andrews1022/react-typescript-project-setup/gatsby/contentful-blog.md

   ```

 - If you are having trouble/unsure how to type the pre-existing components, you can see how I did so [here](https://github.com/andrews1022/gatsby-contentful-blog/tree/main/src/components).

+## ESLint Setup

+- Start by running: `npx eslint --init`
+- This is how I answer the questions:
+  - How would you like to use ESLint? · `style`
+  - What type of modules does your project use? · `esm`
+  - Which framework does your project use? · `react`
+  - Does your project use TypeScript? · No / `Yes`
+  - Where does your code run? · `browser`, `node`
+  - How would you like to define a style for your project? · `guide`
+  - Which style guide do you want to follow? · `airbnb`
+  - What format do you want your config file to be in? · `JSON`
+- Download any additional packages if prompted
+- Copy and paste in rules from [here](https://github.com/andrews1022/eslint-react-quick-setup/blob/main/rules/create-react-app.json)
+- Commit this progress: `git add . && git commit -m 'added eslint' && git push -u origin main`

 ## Styled Components Setup